Dan Brown

-Daniel Gerhard Brown (born June 22, 1964) is an American author best known for his thriller novels, including the Robert Langdon novels Angels & Demons (2000), The Da Vinci Code (2003), The Lost Symbol (2009), Inferno (2013), and Origin (2017).
-His novels are treasure hunts that usually take place over a period of 24 hours.
-They feature recurring themes of cryptography, art, and conspiracy theories.
-His books have been translated into 57 languages and, as of 2012, have sold over 200 million copies.
-Three of them, Angels & Demons, The Da Vinci Code, and Inferno, have been adapted into films, while one of them, The Lost Symbol, was adapted into a television show.
+Daniel Gerhard Brown (born June 22, 1964) is an American writer best known for his thriller novels, particularly the Robert Langdon series Angels & Demons (2000), The Da Vinci Code (2003), The Lost Symbol (2009), Inferno (2013), Origin (2017) and The Secret of Secrets (2025).
+His novels are treasure hunts that usually take place over a 24-hour period and center on recurring themes of cryptography, art, and conspiracy theories.

+Brown's books have been translated into 57 languages and have sold over 200 million copies as of 2012.
+Three of his works—Angels & Demons, The Da Vinci Code, and Inferno—have been adapted into films, while one, The Lost Symbol, was adapted into a television series.

-The Robert Langdon novels are deeply engaged with Christian themes and historical fiction, and have generated controversy as a result.
-Brown states on his website that his books are not anti-Christian and he is on a "constant spiritual journey" himself.
-He claims that his book The Da Vinci Code is simply "an entertaining story that promotes spiritual discussion and debate" and suggests that the book may be used "as a positive catalyst for introspection and exploration of our faith."
+The Robert Langdon novels are deeply engaged with Christian themes and historical fiction, and have subsequently generated controversy.
+Brown states on his website that his books are not anti-Christian and that he is on a "constant spiritual journey" himself.
+He states that his book The Da Vinci Code is "an entertaining story that promotes spiritual discussion and debate" and suggests that the book may be used "as a positive catalyst for introspection and exploration of our faith."